 - Those who are admitted will also receive a formal decision letter in the mail in the coming days.
 Those who are not admitted (either defer or deny) will only be receiving a decision email.

 - Note: If you submitted a completed Early Decision application and did not receive a decision email from us this evening, please do not panic.
 There are a number of reasons why this could have happened.
-Please contact us on Monday.
+Please contact us tomorrow or Friday.
 We will investigate what happened and report back to you.
 If need be, we can re-launch your decision email, as well as mail a hard copy to you.

-- Second Note: As decisions are arriving to inboxes, we will be signing off until later this evening.
+- Second Note: We will be signing off as decisions are arriving to inboxes.
 Please review this blog in its entirety for answers to any immediate questions.
-We will respond to any other questions or comments later this evening and throughout the weekend.
+We will respond to any other questions or comments over the coming days.

-Start counting down the days until Move-In Day next August (266 days and counting!).
+Start counting down the days until Move-In Day next August.
 We can’t wait to welcome you to campus.
 Best wishes for a terrific rest of your senior year.
 One Tribe.
 And now it’s yours.

 *Note: If you also applied to the St Andrews William & Mary Joint Degree Programme, those decisions will not be made until the spring.
 We will send you another decision email specific for that programme when we send out Regular Decision notifications by early April.

 Defer: We are sorry that we are not able to admit you to W&M at this time.
 We know how badly you wanted a “Good Things” email this evening, and that you are understandably disappointed and upset with our decision.
 This decision is in no way a reflection of any wrongdoing or misstep on your part.
 You are a bright and accomplished individual, and we wish that we could admit every great student who applies to W&M (especially those who have identified W&M as their top choice).
-Unfortunately, given the small size of our entering freshman class, this is not the reality of our process.
-This small size, coupled with the strength of this year’s Early Decision applicant pool, forced us to make several difficult decisions.
+Unfortunately, the small size of our entering freshman class coupled with the strength of this year’s Early Decision applicant pool forced us to make several difficult decisions.

 Thank you to all of our applicants for your patience as we have been carefully navigating our application review process.
 We do not take your interest in William & Mary lightly, and it has been humbling to review your many talents and accomplishments.
 One of the best parts of our job is getting to learn so much about so many promising young adults.
 Whatever the outcome of your individual application, please know how much we appreciate you applying to William & Mary, and how confident we are that each and every one of you is destined for great things.
 Take care, and Go Tribe.